Skip to content

 Data retention

-Your rights
+Your rights & account management

 Depending on where you live, you may have rights to access, correct, delete, or receive a copy of your personal information, and to object to or restrict certain processing.

-To make a request, email privacy@trycedric.com.
+To make any privacy request, email privacy@trycedric.com.

 Cookies & analytics